 Achieving the Dream: Community Colleges Count

-Signifying its commitment to continuous institutional improvement and student success, UDC-CC has joined Achieving the Dream: Community Colleges Count.
+Signifying its commitment to continuous institutional improvement and student success, UDC-CC has joined Achieving the Dream: Community Colleges Count (2010) and Complete College America (2012).
 As part of this nationwide initiative, UDC-CC will identify new strategies to increase student success, close achievement gaps, and improve retention, persistence, and completion rates.

-Read the Information Package for Achieving the Dream: Community Colleges Count.
+Read the Information Package for Achieving the Dream: Community Colleges Count and Complete College America.